-Cryptocurrencies like bitcoin and ether exploded into the mainstream in 2017, creating over 100,000 new millionaires and causing many to wonder if they need to invest in “crypto” — either for normal financial returns or specifically for prepping.
+Cryptocurrencies like Bitcoin and Ethereum exploded into the mainstream in 2017, creating over 100,000 new millionaires and causing many to wonder if they need to invest in “crypto” — either for normal financial returns or specifically for prepping.

 Many people in the technology community think crypto and blockchain (the underlying technology that powers cryptocurrencies) could be as big of a fundamental and transformative innovation as the internet or mobile phones.
 That won’t happen quickly and could very well be overhyped.
 But it does represent a meaningful jump forward that can change much of how the world operates.

 For now, putting money into cryptocurrency is a speculative gamble, not an investment.
 It’s the difference between buying a house to rent out for passive income versus heading to Vegas.

 Bitcoin and other cryptocurrencies can be a small part of a prepper’s portfolio, similar to precious metals like gold and silver.
 It’s a diversified insurance policy against economic and political risks.

 - Below, we explain what Bitcoin, cryptocurrencies, and the blockchain are in plain English.

 - In short, think of cryptocurrencies as the internet’s money, similar to how the US has the dollar.
 It’s entirely digital, programmable money — opening up all kinds of new potential uses and technology, similar to how the internet changed everything.

 - Do not blindly put money into cryptocurrencies because your neighbor’s grandson or Uber driver said it’s a good way to get rich.